daniellachristina/Welcome/README.md

 ## Portfolio project II

 Following the theme "the bones of our past" from the heritage jam contest, I have decided to focus on the topic of domestication for my second portfolio project.
-I will be analysing archaeological findings surrounding the domestication of dogs, pigs, and cows.
-I will also be creating maps pinpointing important findings and early domestication locations.
+I will be analysing archaeological findings surrounding the domestication of animals and the places they emerged from.

 ## Voyant